dcmoura/spyql/README.md

 ## Example queries

-You can run the following example queries on the terminal:
+You can run the following example queries in the terminal:
 `spyql "the_query" < a_data_file`

 Example data files are not provided on most cases.